tkellen/kwm/README.md

 2. Run `make release`.

 ### Acknowledgements
-Here are some resources I used while building this project:
+Here are some resources I used while building this:

 * [Kubernetes Documentation] (read every single page)
 * [Kubernetes the Hard Way]